hyprwm/hyprland-wiki/content/Getting Started/Installation.md

 title: Installation
 ---

-{{< callout type=warning >}}
+> [!WARNING]

-Hyprland is not meant to be a full and user-friendly Desktop Environment.
-In a nutshell, it's a set of tools to allow you to create your own Desktop Environment.
+> Hyprland is not meant to be a full and user-friendly Desktop Environment.
+In a nutshell, it's a set of
+> tools to allow you to create your own Desktop Environment.
+>

-Apps, integrations, shells, etc, are **your** responsibility to pick, install and configure.
+> Apps, integrations, shells, etc, are **your** responsibility to pick, install and configure.
+>

-This wiki is _very_ verbose.
-It's highly recommended to scour and read the wiki first before assuming something is not working or not available.
+> This wiki is _very_ verbose.
+It's highly recommended to scour and read the wiki first before

-{{< /callout >}}

-{{< callout type=info >}}
+> assuming something is not working or not available.

+> [!NOTE]
-NVIDIA GPUs are often not usable out-of-the-box, follow the [Nvidia page](../../Nvidia) after installing Hyprland if you plan to use one.
+> NVIDIA GPUs are often not usable out-of-the-box, follow the [Nvidia page](../../Nvidia) after installing
+> Hyprland if you plan to use one.
 Blame NVIDIA for this.

-{{< /callout >}}

 ## Distros